tosdr/tosback-versions/Virtual World Computing Cocoon MyData Rewards/Terms of Service.md

 **Accessing the Service**
 -------------------------

-In order to access apps or website, you need a compatible device.
+In order access apps or website, you need a compatible device.
 You also need access to the Internet through a mobile data plan or an Internet subscription.
 You are solely responsible for paying any service fees associated with any such access (including data charges).
 You must provide all equipment, software and access necessary to connect to our service.
 Our service is not available on all operating systems, devices, or locations.
 You should note that depending on your device, your device might not be able to access our service while you are using other features of your device.

 In order to ensure the availability and quality of our service for all of our users, by accessing our service, you agree that your device and/or software does not disturb or interfere with our service, including our mobile apps, our tablet apps, or our website.
 If we suspect that any equipment or software is causing interference with our service, we reserve the right to immediately disconnect that equipment or software from our service, and we reserve the right to immediately suspend or terminate your further use of our service.
 If any upgrade to the service requires changes in your equipment or software, and you wish to continue using our service, it will be your responsibility to make these changes at your own expense.
 Any additional features that augment or enhance our service will be subject to these terms and conditions.
 You agree to comply with all applicable laws in your use of our service.

 Cocoon is willing to license the Software to you only upon the condition that you accept all the terms contained in this Agreement.
 You indicate your acceptance of this Agreement by clicking on the “I Agree” button (if one appears), or simply by downloading, installing or using the Software.
 By doing any of these actions you have indicated that you understand this Agreement and accept all of its terms.
 If you are accepting the terms of this Agreement on behalf of a company or other legal entity, you represent and warrant that you have the authority to bind that company or other legal entity to the terms of this Agreement, and, in such event, “you” and “your” will refer to that company or other legal entity.
 If you are under the age of majority in your jurisdiction of residence, you must have the agreement of your parent/legal guardian to this Agreement on your behalf.
 If you do not accept all the terms of this Agreement, then Cocoon is unwilling to license the Software to you, and you may not use it, and you must immediately remove the Software from any computers or devices upon which you have downloaded or installed it.

-**User Representations and Warranties**
-By using the Software, you represent, warrant and covenant that you:
-(i) shall use the Software only as set forth in these Terms of Service;

-(ii) have the power and authority to enter into and be bound by the Terms of Service; and

-(iii) are thirteen years of age or older.
+User Representations and Warranties.
+By using the Software, you represent, warrant and covenant that you: (i) shall use the Software only as set forth in these Terms of Service; (ii) have the power and authority to enter into and be bound by the Terms of Service; and (iii) are thirteen years of age or older.
 If you are under the age of 13, you are not allowed to use the Software.
 Cocoon and the Cocoon Rewards Platform are only available in the United States.
 Any rewards earned outside of the locations listed are not eligible for redemption.
 Cocoon is working to expand into more areas globally.

-**Embedded Reporting; Privacy
-** You acknowledge that the Software contains automated reporting routines that will automatically identify and analyze certain aspects of use and performance of the Software and the systems with which the Software is used, as well as the operator and operating environment (including problems and issues that arise in connection therewith), and you hereby consent to the Software’s sending such data to Cocoon.
+Embedded Reporting; Privacy.
+You acknowledge that the Software contains automated reporting routines that will automatically identify and analyze certain aspects of use and performance of the Software and the systems with which the Software is used, as well as the operator and operating environment (including problems and issues that arise in connection therewith), and you hereby consent to the Software’s sending such data to Cocoon.
 Cocoon will be free to use for development, diagnostic, and corrective purposes any data and information it so collects relating to diagnosis, problems, systems, performance, use, or functionality.
 Please see Cocoon’s Privacy Policy (which is incorporated into this Agreement by reference) for more information and notices concerning Cocoon’s collection and use of your personal information, including how to opt out of collection of this information.

 **Privacy and your personal information**
 -----------------------------------------

-For information about Cocoon’s data protection practices, please read Cocoon’s privacy policy at [https://trycocoon.com/privacy/](https://trycocoon.com/privacy/).
-This policy explains how Cocoon treats your personal information and protects your privacy when you use the Services.
+For information about Cocoon’s data protection practices, please read Cocoon’s privacy policy at https://trycocoon.com/privacy/.
+This policy explains how Cocoon treats your personal information, and protects your privacy, when you use the Services.

 You agree to the use of your data in accordance with Cocoon’s privacy policies.